SixArm/pitch-deck-template/README.md

 * Prepare to discuss direct sales and multiple kinds of indirect sales.

-* Prepare for questions about sales funnels, sales scoring, and sales compensation.
+* Prepare for questions about sales funnels, scoring, and compensation.

 ### Marketing Slide